pombreda/lepl/doc-src/manual/lexer.rst

 #.
 Parser compilation

-   At some point LEPL internally "compiles" the matcher graph to generate a parser.
+   At some point Lepl internally "compiles" the matcher graph to generate a parser.
 Exactly when this happens depends on how the matchers are used, but in simple terms it occurs when a method that can take a :ref:`configuration` is called.